Hey, Lady!

 Illinois, USA

-I was 19 in the mid 70’s, and worked in the Chicago loop, taking the train everyday from the suburbs to the historic underground Union Station.
-Like cattle we trudged past fast food restaurants, neon advertisements and shoe shine stands, among historic pillars towering toward decorated ceilings.
-As one, high powered professionals and millionaires, secretaries and mail clerks turned the corner toward the worn cement staircase that led us blinking into the outside light.
+I was 19 in the mid-1970s, working in the Chicago loop and riding the train every day from the suburbs to the historic underground Union Station.
+Among historic pillars towering toward decorated ceilings, we trudged past fast food restaurants, neon advertisements, and shoeshine stands.
+High-powered professionals, millionaires, secretaries, and mail clerks turned the corner toward the worn cement staircase that led us, blinking, into the outside light.

-En masse we walked the bridge across the river, then scattered to our jobs in the skyscrapers that stood behind street musicians and beggars.
+En masse, crossed the river on the bridge and scattered to our jobs in the skyscrapers that stood behind street musicians and beggars.
 We were close to the strangers walking with us; there was no such thing as personal space.
 One held on tightly to purses and other valuables.

 He started running toward them, dodging cars, as the man with the cardboard bolted away.
 She stopped and turned to check her purse.
-Hearing the yell, another man, also in professional dress ahead of us, jumped into action and headed off the escaping thief.
+Hearing the yell, another man ahead of us, also in professional dress, jumped into action and headed off the escaping thief.

-The two men tackled the thief to the ground and retrieved the wallet, brushed themselves off, thanked each other, and returned the woman’s wallet.
+The two men tackled the thief to the ground, retrieved the wallet, brushed themselves off, thanked each other, and returned the woman’s wallet.
 Stunned, she merely thanked them.

 Originally published as HeroicStories #816 on Nov 18, 2010